The Teen Guy's Guide to Gaining Muscle

 - 200 pounds: 145 grams

 - 230 pounds: 167 grams

 4. Don’t overtrain.
 A hard weightlifting workout breaks down your muscles.
 When your body repairs them, they get bigger and stronger.
 This process requires rest.
-So just lift two to four days a week, Arent says.
-And don’t work the same muscles two days in a row.
+So just lift 2 to 4 days a week, Arent says.
+And don’t work the same muscles 2 days in a row.